 An intuitive GUI and TinkerCAD-level of simplicity in the way tools work and manipulate your designs mean that virtually anyone can dive in and start creating.
 And you can also load in a flat image to serve as a template to your workings, so a reference is always at hand.

-But perhaps the defining proficiency of SelfCAD as 3D modeling software is its ability to prepare models for 3D printing, even taking the job as far as slicing and piping the g-code directly to your computer.
+But perhaps the defining proficiency of SelfCAD as free 3D modeling software is its ability to prepare models for 3D printing, even taking the job as far as slicing and piping the g-code directly to your computer.
 A host of predefined RepRap 3D printers are available from a drop down, but you can enter the specifications for any not included.

 All this from any web-browser you point at the SelfCAD website.
 Not too shabby.

 Best free 3D modeling software (3D Design/3D CAD software) for: 3D printing makers looking to get up to speed with 3D design quickly

 What is this 3D design software?
 SketchUp is mostly known for being the tool architectural landmarks are modeled with Google Earth’s and not 3D printing.
 And although its present owner specializes in geoinformation SketchUp is used for visualization and planning in a variety of industries spanning architecture, interior design, urban planning, engineering, and construction.

 What strikes the first time user of SketchUp at once is the neat and tidy interface.
 There are not many buttons that can boggle beginners trying to understand the free 3D modeling software.
 It is easy to grasp the basic principles behind this free 3D modeling software, making it possible to create simple 3D printable models from scratch within the first few hours of learning.
 This is thanks to some intuitive tools that allow navigating and sculpting accurately in 3D view.